The Sweep Formula Module¶

 sets what information is returned.
 Valid types are: range, name or treelevel.
 If type is not specified then range is used as default.

 The operation returns for each selected sweep times matching epoch a data wave.
 The sweep meta data is transferred to the output data waves.
 If there was nothing selected the number of returned data waves is zero.
-If the selection contains channels that do not have epoch information stored, e.g. AD, these selections are skipped in the evaluation.
-For example if select() is used for the selectData argument then all channels are selected, but only for DA channels epoch information is stored in the labnotebook.
-Thus, there are data waves only returned for the DA channels.
+If the selection contains channels that do not have epoch information stored these are skipped in the evaluation.
+For associated AD channels the epoch information is retrieved from the associated DA channel.
 If a selection has epoch information stored in the labnotebook and the specified epoch does not exist it is skipped and thus, not included in the output waves.

 The output data varies depending on the requested type.
 Multiple epochs for one sweep always result in additional columns.